 6-8 credit hours of research design and methods:

 2-4 hours of research design, eitherPolitical Research or Social Research.

 4 hours of research methods, eitherEthnographic Theory and Method; Community-Based Research in Urban Public Health; Econometrics for Business and Economics; Introduction to Statistics; Introduction to Geographic Information Systems (GIS); GIS Practicum; Statistics.

 Requirements for the Urban Studies minor are 20 credit hours.
-These include The Social Life of Cities; Chicago; Pre-Field Preparation; Theologies of Transformation: Public and Political Theologies in Urban Context; Internship; and Advanced Urban Studies Seminar; and at least two credit hours of additional course work chosen from the list of approved core and elective courses for the major.
+These include The Social Life of Cities; Chicago; Pre-Field Preparation; Theologies of Transformation: Public and Political Theologies in Urban Context; Internship (or approved internship in another department) or URBN 296 Practicum; and Advanced Urban Studies Seminar; and two to eight credit hours of additional course work chosen from the list of approved core and elective courses for the major.

 Students completing the pre-field, field, and post-field experiences of Wheaton in Chicago can complete the minor without additional coursework.

 URBN 112.
 The Social Life of Cities.
 Introduces the study of cities and their associated social phenomena, while crafting a biblically informed perspective upon various urban issues.
 Students engage a broad range of research upon cities in a variety of domestic and international contexts through class readings, lectures and multimedia presentations.
 Key concepts which have been used to characterize the distinctiveness of urban life are introduced and discussed, with attention to the comparative experiences of contemporary cities.
 (2)